teticio/pdf2remarkable/README.md

 ## Troubleshooting

+* `Book <ASIN> is not available for download (ContentUnsupported)`.
+Some books can only be read on the Kindle App; if you are unable to open the book on https://read.amazon.com, then you will not be able to download it.
+In principle, it should be possible to extend `kindle2pdf` to cater for these cases, but it would be quite involved.
+If you are interested in undertaking this challenge then please open a Pull Request or reach out to me.

 * If you get a "Permission denied" error when running `kindle2pdf` on Windows, try closing any Chrome browsers.

 * If you have any other problems with cookies in spite of having logged in to `https://read.amazon.com`, please check `https://github.com/borisbabic/browser_cookie3/issues`.